mitranim/web-starter/readme.md

 ## Deployment Recommendations

 For stateless websites, like a personal blog, make a _static site_ and host it on GitHub Pages, Netlify, or something similar; often for free.
 A static site consists of pre-generated files, can be served efficiently over a CDN, and doesn't require maintenance.
-Examples in this repo from `04` to `09` are for static sites.
+Many examples in this repo are for static sites.

 If your app is simple enough, consider using "cloud functions/lambdas", supported by services such as Netlify.
-A lot less hassle than a full server.
+Less hassle than a full server.

 Learn how to containerize (via [Docker](https://docs.docker.com/get-started/overview/) or similar).
 Automate your deployment, use config files and scripts, turn it into a single command.
 Every tear you shed now is worth 1024 tears that would be shed later.

 Things to avoid:

   * Anything called a "hosting".
   * Manually setting up a remote system, by running individual commands.

 ## TODO

 Known missing examples / features:

-  * Server error handling: respond with 500 on exceptions.
   * Example: SSR+SPA hybrid.
   * Example: API backend.
   * Example: Postgres and Go.